Exclusive: Trump administration considering separating women, children at Mexico border

 Many parents who arrive on the U.S.-Mexico border with their children have paid smugglers to guide them across the dangerous terrain.

-(Reporting by Julia Edwards Ainsley; Additional reporting by Mica Rosenberg; Editing by Sue Horton, Ross Colvin and James Dalgleish)
+(Reporting by Julia Edwards Ainsley; Additional reporting by Mica Rosenberg and Susan Cornwell; Editing by Sue Horton, Ross Colvin, James Dalgleish and Lisa Shumaker)